- Location: Virginia

 Virginia offers more than 200 special license plate designs that allow you to promote yourself or a cause.
 For an extra annual fee, you can get a plate with your university name and logo on it, or promote your rotary club membership or your enthusiasm for bicycles.
 There are plates representing the military, civic organizations, fraternities and sororities, and hobbyists, just to name a few.

-You can also personalize your license plates with a special character combination of up to seven letters and numbers.
+You can also personalize your license plates with a special character combination of letters and numbers.
 You can check online to see if your desired personalization is available, and play with it to see what it would look like.

 There is no obligation when you check online, but if you choose to, you can reserve or purchase your plates online when you find one you like.
 Personalized plates are just an additional $10.00 annually.